 During the 16th century, Libya became part of the Ottoman Empire until the Italian occupation of the country in 1911.
 Under Italian rule, the new colonizers were met with significant opposition, namely in the form of the Senussi Order, which was eventually led by Idris as-Senussi.
 In 1951, Libya declared its independence from the Italians and placed King Idris (r.
 1951-1969) on the throne.

 With King Idris’ government growing increasingly unpopular towards the end of the 1960s, corruption and entrenched systems of patronage became widespread across the recently centralized oil industry, which is Libya’s economic lifeline.
 At the same time, Arab nationalism was growing in popularity, and with Idris’ pro-Western tendencies, anti-Western riots broke out in the cities of Tripoli and Benghazi.
 On 1 September 1969, Muammar Qaddafi’s Free Officers took control of the country’s airports, police depots, radio stations, and government officers.
-Once Qaddafi had removed the monarchical government in this coup d’etat, the Libyan Arab Republic was born, ushering in a new era where Qaddafi himself would be front and center in Libyan politics.
+Once Qaddafi had removed the monarchical government in this coup d’etat, the Libyan Arab Republic was born, ushering in a new era for Libyan politics.

-After years of repression of the Libyan people at the hands of President Muammar Qaddafi (r.
-1969-2011), the Libyan people rose up and created the Libyan Revolution.
+In 2011, the Libyan people rose up and created the Libyan Revolution.
 Taking place from 15 February 2011 to 23 October 2011.
-Also known as the “17 February Revolution,” this revolt sparked a civil war in the country, ultimately leading to the fall of Qaddafi on 20 October 2011.
-The National Transitional Council (NTC), which was established on 16 September 2011 as a replacement for the Qaddafi government, declared 23 October as the official end of the war, which is celebrated every year as a national holiday by Libyans across the country.
+Also known as the “17 February Revolution,” this revolt sparked a civil war in the country, ultimately leading to the fall of the previous regime on 20 October 2011.
+The National Transitional Council (NTC), which was established on 16 September 2011 as a replacement, and declared 23 October as the official end of the war.
+This date is celebrated every year as a national holiday by Libyans across the country.
 Today, modern Libya is an emerging North African democracy that continues to develop its national consciousness, identity, and institutions.